thebish0p/BackdoorCTF-2019-Writeups/Minecraft/README.md

             break
 ```

-The output contained the flag as shown below:
+The output revealed the flag as shown below:
 ```
 f
 fl